naroga/querker/README.md

 This project is now supported in all major OS': *nix, OSX and Windows.

-It requires PHP 5.6+, php5-curl, php5-json, php-xml.
+It requires PHP 7.0+, php-curl, php-json, php-xml.

 See the [Symfony Requirements](http://symfony.com/doc/current/reference/requirements.html) for more specific and in-depth requirements.